Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Convergence of BSGM

 In the following theorem we derive rates for \Cref{algo2} in the deterministic case, i.e. when the variance of $\hat \Phi$ $\jac \hat \Phi$ and $\nabla \hat E$ is zero.
-In this case we will show that the LL and LS solvers in \Cref{algo1} can be implemented with constant step size and with $\J_\s = 1$, so to obtain the near-optimal sample complexity of $\tilde{O}(\epsilon^{-1})$.
-This improves the $O(\epsilon^{-\frac{5}{4}})$ sample complexity obtained by \cite{ghadimi2018approximation} for the special case of Problem~\eqref{mainprobstoch} with LL of type~\eqref{minminstochprob}.
-However, we remark that using warm-start for both the LL problem and LS, \citet{ji2021bilevel} are able to improve the sample complexity to $O(\epsilon^{-1})$.
+In this case we will show that the LL and LS solvers in \Cref{algo1} can be implemented with constant step size and with $\J_\s = 1$, to obtain the near-optimal sample complexity of $\tilde{O}(\epsilon^{-1})$.